feima09/feima09.github.io/_pages/about.md

 <span class='anchor' id='-xl'></span>
 # Recent News
+- [2026/09] We release [HUG-VIS](https://github.com/GML-MMGroup/HUG-VIS), a unified benchmark for Human-centered Understanding and Generation in VISual intelligence.

 - [2026/08] Our [<strong>AdCraft</strong>](https://github.com/GML-MMGroup/AdCraft) project is released to generate ad films from one sentence.

 - [2026/08] One paper is accepted by PR.